knative/serving/docs/setting-up-a-logging-plugin.md

 ## Deploying

-Operators need to deploy Elafros components after the configuring:
+Operators need to deploy Knative components after the configuring:

 ```shell
 # In case there is no change with the controller code